tianchiye/HomePage/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Artificial Intelligence
-- Computational Linguistics
-- Information Retrieval
+- Analog ICs
+- Power management ICs
+- Silicon Photonics Drivers
+- Optical Phased Array Drivers

 # Education to show in About widget
 education: